Lumière et humidité : trouver le bon équilibre pour tes plantes d'intérieur - Verdeia

 Should the pot be turned regularly?

-Yes, a quarter turn every 1–2 weeks prevents growth "leaning" toward the window.
+Yes, turning a quarter turn every 1–2 weeks prevents growth "leaning" toward the window.

 Are grow lights useful?